attoyss2023/attoyss2023.github.io/content/programme/_index.md

 covering the experimental aspects and techniques and one dedicated to the theoretical methods needed to describe the pertinent phenomena.

-The duration of each TUTORIAL LECTURE is of 60min subdivided in 50’ of presentation followed by 10’ of questions, answer and discussion (Q&A&D).
+The duration of each _tutorial lecture_ is of 60min subdivided in 50’ of
+presentation followed by 10’ of questions, answer and discussion (Q&A&D).

-## INVITED LECTURES
+## Invited Lectures

 There will be 4 Invited Lectures given by our invited speakers covering both the experimental aspects and the theoretical methods needed to describe the pertinent phenomena in the various types of targets.
-The duration of each INVITED LECTURE is of 40min subdivided in 35’ of presentation followed by 5’ of questions, answer and discussion (Q&A&D).
+The duration of each _invited lecture_ is of 40min subdivided in 35’ of presentation followed by 5’ of questions, answer and discussion (Q&A&D).

-## INVITED PAPER LECTURES
+## Invited Paper Lectures
 There will be also 4 so-called “Invited Paper Lectures” given by invited young researchers who will have the opportunity to present one of their most recent works.
-Their lecture will focuson ONE SINGLE PUBLICATION (made available on our homepage in due time).
+Their lecture will focus on _one single publication_ (made available on our homepage).
 The aim of such a paper presentation is to stimulate prolonged and detailed discussions among the speaker and the audience, giving the opportunity to discuss in depth also the details of the presented work.

-The duration of each INVITED PAPER LECTURE is of 40min subdivided in 25’ of presentation followed by 15’ of questions, answer and discussion (Q&A&D).
+The duration of each _invited paper lecture_ is of 40min subdivided in 25’ of presentation followed by 15’ of questions, answer and discussion (Q&A&D).

-To promote a fruitful exchange and an active Q&A&D session, the organisers strongly suggest to the audience to read these papers beforehand.
+To promote a fruitful exchange and an active Q&A&D session, the organizers strongly suggest to the audience to read these papers beforehand.
 This should give the opportunity to formulate targeted questions and to focus on the details of the presented work.

-## CONTRIBUTED TALKS
+## Contributed Talks
 We have also reserved 16 time slots of 20min duration each to contributed talks where young researchers get the opportunity to present and discuss their most recent work before an expert audience.

-The duration of each CONTRIBUTED TALK is of 20min subdivided in 15’ of presentation followed by 5’ of questions, answer and discussion (Q&A&D)
+The duration of each _contributed talk_ is of 20min subdivided in 15’
+of presentation followed by 5’ of questions, answer and discussion (Q&A&D)

-## POSTER SESSION
+## Poster Session
-We also wish to give an ample opportunity to young scientist to discuss their work in form of POSTER presentations.
+We also wish to give ample opportunity to young scientist to discuss their work in form of _poster_ presentations.
 To this end, we scheduled two poster sessions at the end of the first two days of our symposium.
 The poster sessions will be accompanied by a small buffet with refreshments.

-POSTER panels are in A0 size.
+_Poster_ panels are in A0 size.
 The poster can be mounted already at the beginning of the symposium and can be left hanging during the entire duration of the symposium, so that participants can initiate and continue discussions also during the coffee breaks.